mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 Click the `Display 8080` tab in the terminal window.
 Notice how the image version is `1.11`.
 Press `Control + C` to stop forwarding.

-Please head over [this quiz and feedback form](https://forms.gle/fEPAdta7CAA1JGgY8) to improve these tutorials.
+**Please take this [quiz](https://forms.gle/fEPAdta7CAA1JGgY8) to validate your knowledge after the tutorials.
+Also, please provide me [feedback](https://forms.gle/4UcbcuAVBXmDGdtQ9to) to improve these tutorials.**